lchski/flowratio-local/README.md

 I can sense at least one advanced feature unlikely to happen.

+- [x] Allow user to edit the recent history of tags directly in the application.
+      The user can do things like fix spelling errors by export/import.
+      - But aaaactually, I fairly often get pings when I'm presenting things in meetings and it would be really convenient to be able to change the afk to a "work:meeting" tag after, so I'll add this feature anyway.
-- [ ] Give user ability to clear out log (or otherwise clean it up?) – the user can do this by means of export/import.
+- [ ] Give user ability to clear out log– the user can do this by means of export/import.

 ### Bugs, Main Application